Speed33 Owners Gallery

 Maloney Speed33

-Featured recently in the September 2010 Street Rodder Magazine table of contents and full story, this Roadster Shop built Speed33 has been capturing as many trophies as it does second looks with the detailed customer metal work done by the Roadster Shop, complementing the smooth fluid lines of the Speed33 body and Roadster Shop chassis.
+Featured in the September 2010 Street Rodder Magazine table of contents and full story, this Roadster Shop built Speed33 has been capturing as many trophies as it does second looks with the detailed customer metal work done by the Roadster Shop, complementing the smooth fluid lines of the Speed33 body and Roadster Shop chassis.
 Built for a great customer team, the custom green top by American Speed is complemented with the body and interior colors.
 Powered by the venerable SBC, this Speed33 is complemented with old school carburetion and great looks.

 Brown Speed33